COVID-19 And The Training Industry: 7 Top Tips For Training Providers

 If your business has a strong reliance on instructor-led training, the most cost effective and simple way to ensure short-term continuity is to transition your existing offerings to webinars.
 There are several cheap, even free, video conferencing tools out there that are simple to set up and use.
 Some of the most well-known include Zoom, Skype and GoToMeeting.
 Your organisation can set up an account, email out the call/video joining instructions to learners once a course is booked, and within a couple of clicks, they’re right in the room with the trainer.

-The above has become the only viable go-to option for many providers.
+The above has become the only viable go-to option for many providers facing tight restrictions.
 There’re a few things you may want to consider before you dive into this, though.
 Here’s a quick checklist…

 - Check your audio and video – nothing gives off a worse impression to your learners than a shaky camera, muffled audio, or background noise.

 - Make sure it’s recorded! - You want learners to be able to go back through and re-watch; a valuable benefit over traditional face-to-face learning!
 It’s also great for those that are unable to attend.

 - Run a test webinar - don’t leave things to chance on launch!